emmanuelkorir/mbchb/docs/Level/level-5/community-health/class-notes/communicable-diseases/cdc-prevention.md

 ## Development of microbiology

 Microbiology: Living organisms of microscopic size.
-Antony van Leeuwenhoek 1675: �Animalcules� � living creatures.
+Antony van Leeuwenhoek 1675: Animalcules living creatures.
 No concept of disease causation.
-Robert Koch � 1876: Germ theory of disease, Specific microorganism: Capable of causing human disease.
+Robert Koch 1876: Germ theory of disease, Specific microorganism: Capable of causing human disease.

-### Koch�s postulate
+### Koch's postulate

 The microorganisms should be present invariably in the diseased individual.
 The etiologic agent should be isolated from the diseased individual.
 Inoculation of the agent into healthy experimental animal should produce disease similar to that observed initially.
 The presumed pathogen should be isolated from the animal with experimentally induced disease.

 ## Pathological agents

 Variation in size and biologic complexity.
 Capable of growth outside of living host cells: Cultured on artificial medium.
 Incapable of growth outside of living host cells: Obligate intracellular parasites.
 Major groups of pathogens: Viruses: The smallest intact organisms, Demonstrated pathogenic potential.
 Cannot be seen with a light microscope.
 Obligate intracellular parasites.
-Depend entirely upon the host cell�s synthetic machinery for reproduction.
+Depend entirely upon the host cell's synthetic machinery for reproduction.

 Bacteria, Chlamydiae and Rickettsiae: Larger and more complex than viruses.
 Visible under the light microscope.
 Many capable of independent growth.
 Prokaryotes: Lack a true cell nucleus.
 No clearly define nuclear membrane present: Genetic material lies within the cytoplasm.
 Fungi: Larger than bacteria, More advanced cell structure, Are eukaryotic: Genetic material is separated from the cell cytoplasm by a nuclear membrane.
 Some reproduce by budding (yeasts).
 Other forms grow in colonies of attached organisms (molds).
 Parasites: Term used to refer to a variety of protozoan and multicellular eukaryotic organisms.
 Many undergo complex life cycles.
 May involve several host species.
 Major health problems in Economically underdeveloped countries ?
 Unusual group of pathogens: prions: Proteinaceous infectious particles.
 Postulated to be composed of proteins without nucleic acid.
 Induce abnormal conformational changes in related host protein rather than replication.
 Causative agents of fatal neurodegenerative disorders in animals and humans

 ## Pathogenesis-How do microbes cause disease

 - Mechanical effect eg the occlusion of capillaries by malaria parasites is possible
 - Biochemical effects are however foremost.
 Complex chemical substances are often elaborated and released including toxin.
 Biochemical substances: Biochemical substances implicated in pathogenicity have major effects include the following: Interference with mechanical blocks to the spread infection set in the body - bacterial kinases.
-Solving or stopping ingestion of microbes by phagocytic white blood cells � leucocidins.
+Solving or stopping ingestion of microbes by phagocytic white blood cells' leucocidins.
 Destruction of body tissues - haemolysins, necrotizing exotoxins.
 Causing generalized unfavorable collectively termed toxicity.

 ## Escape of agent from reservoir